kgrabowski/prodman/README.md

 Major modifications to the skeleton code include:

 1. Extracting the original `FxService` code into a new `CurrencyLayerGateway` class
-3. Implementing currency-conversion functionality inside the `FxService` class
+2. Implementing currency-conversion functionality inside the `FxService` class
-4. Adding the required functionality of fetching a single product to the `ProductService` class
+3. Adding the required functionality of fetching a single product to the `ProductService` class
-5. Adding some custom exceptions, together with improved error handling
+4. Adding some custom exceptions, together with improved error handling
-6. Creating the `Currency` class
+5. Creating the `Currency` class
-7. Using `BigDecimal` in place of `Double`
+6. Using `BigDecimal` in place of `Double`
+7. Caching queries to fetch the currency conversion rates

 I have also added some unit tests around the new functionality.